Englewood

 In 1850 this area became a part of Lake Township and by 1852 railroad tracks were laid in the area to form a junction of tracks that gave the area the name “Junction Grove.”
 Up until 1865 this area was the sight of scattered truck farms where Irish and German laborers worked on them, it remained a rural area.
 In 1865 the area was annexed into the town of “Lake” as German and Irish immigrant settlers began employment at the Union Stock Yards in the town of Lake which is presently known as the Back of The Yards community.

-In the year 1885, the first blacks moved into the Englewood community around the intersection of 67th and Racine in Ogden Park.
-Blacks had some rights to this area because it was the site of an old underground railroad site during the slavery days.
-Roughly 600 blacks moved into the Ogden Park area.
+In the year 1885, the first African Americans moved into the Englewood community around the intersection of 67th and Racine in Ogden Park.
+African Americans had some rights to this area because it was the site of an old underground railroad site during the slavery days.
+Roughly 600 African Americans moved into the Ogden Park area.
+This settlement was on the border of Englewood and West Englewood.
+African Americans settled both sides of Racine Avenue which was the border of both communities.

 Holmes had a sinister grand vision for something evil in the near future and he needed to create a maze of confusion that he would be the only one to understand.
 If workers complained or tried to construct it to make sense he fired them instantly as he took no objection or curbing of his plan, finally he discovered a carpenter Benjamin Pitezel who was a carpenter many did not want to hire because of his criminal record; however, a skilled carpenter with a past was perfect for Holmes as he could lay out why he needed this hotel designed in such a devious way.
 He created soundproof rooms and torture chambers for his would-be victims.